DATA-DOG/gophers.lt/README.md

 ## Install

-    hugo server --theme=hyde-x --buildDrafts --watch

 First, install [hugo](https://github.com/spf13/hugo/releases).
 And put it in your **$PATH**.

-Install the theme and check necessary dependencies.
+Install the theme and check necessary dependencies. (optional) theme is shipped with git source tree.

     make deps